Richmond woman arrested, charged with 2nd-degree murder after months-long police investigation - NewsBreak

 Richmond woman arrested, charged with 2nd-degree murder after months-long police investigation

 RICHMOND, Va.
-(WRIC) — Police arrested a Richmond woman Monday, April 4 on charges of murder in connection with a homicide dating back to December 6, 2021.
+(WRIC) — Police arrested a Richmond woman Monday, April 4 on murder charges in connection with a December 2021 homicide.

 8News previously reported the murder of 64-year-old Raul Morales of Richmond , which took place Monday, December 6, 2021, on Clarkson Road.
 Morales was found by police unresponsive with head injuries.
 He was pronounced dead at the scene.

 Branch-Dixon had previously been charged with possession of a stolen vehicle in January 2022 , after stealing an idling pickup truck on the same street as the murder, Clarkson Road.
-A little over an hour after she stole the truck, Branch-Dixon ran a red light at the intersection of Belvidere Street and Main Street in Richmond and hit a Richmond police cruiser.Related Coverage: Richmond woman steals pickup truck, hits police cruiser
+A little over an hour after she stole the truck, Branch-Dixon ran a red light at the intersection of Belvidere Street and Main Street in Richmond and hit a Richmond police cruiser.Man found dead on Richmond train tracks under Lee Bridge last night, police determine as self-inflicted

 The officer was taken to the hospital with non-life-threatening injuries.
 Branch-Dixon was charged with disregarding a traffic light and possession of a stolen vehicle.